deslee/gtd_name_tbd/docs/dev/1-Concept-of-Operations.md

 ### Extra fun features

+These features are very low priority, and may be implemented if the developers choose to.

 #### Location awareness

 User can set a "Work" location.
 Items with a special designated tag (default: "Work") will be able to see the the Actions of those Items in their dashboard if they are at their "Work" location.
 (Question: Are we even going to have a dashboard? tbd.)